-After listening to a number of Paul’s podcasts about the benefits of a nose-to-tail carnivore diet, I was eager to run the numbers on his nutrient-dense nose-to-tail version of a carnivore diet.
+After listening to Paul Saladino Podcast about nose-to-tail carnivore diet benefits, I was eager to run the numbers on his nutrient-dense nose-to-tail version of a carnivore diet.

 As luck would have it, Dr Ben Lynch kindly connected us.
 The rest is history, with the nutritional analysis detailed below.